metaphyze/gossl/README.md

                   -staticDir=/path/to/your/static/content/dir \
                   -domains=mydomain.com,www.mydomain.com

-## Installing gossl as a service on Linux (systemd) so that it starts on machine boot.
+## Installing gossl as a service on Linux (systemd) so that it starts on machine boot
 You would most likely want to run gossl as a service.  gossl itself will provide you the instructions.

     /home/ubuntu> ./gossl -serviceInstallationInstructions

 Which will print out this.

     Service installation instruction for Linux using systemd.